gasparka/thesis/docs/2_pyha.rst

 Block processing and sliding adder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Common technique required to implement DSP systems is block processing i.e. calculating results on a block of
+A common technique required to implement DSP systems is block processing, i.e. calculating results on a block of
 input samples.
 Until now, the ``main`` function has worked with a single input sample, registers can be used to
 keep history of samples, so that block processing can be applied.

-For an example, consider an algorithm that outputs the sum of last 4 input values.
+For example, consider an algorithm that outputs the sum of last 4 input values.
 :numref:`block_adder` shows the Pyha implementation, it works by keeping history of 4 last input samples and
 summing them for output.